yash-sharma1/docs-site/docs/faq.md

 When the real mainnet comes in, there can be 2 ways for these pegged tokens to be deposited/withdrawn:

 1. via interoperability among different chains.
 This would be done via Atomic Swap, which may be very slow, so users may have to deposit onto/withdraw into Binance Chain.
-2. via Binance.com, which is slow but a bit faster than Atomic Swap.
-For example, when you withdraw `BTC.B` or Bitcoin BTC from Binance.com accounts, you would have a choice to withdraw it as the Bitcoin BTC or Binance Chain `BTC.B`.
-This can also be the case for other coins, especially the ERC20 ones.

-Either of the two are not available yet, but on their way to come.
-Your feedback during testnet phase will be heard.
+Both Binance Chain and Cosmos plan to build the cross-chain bridging part.
+But right now they are still under development.
+2. via Binance.com, a number of crypto-pegged tokens on Binance Chain (BEP2 token format) will be issued on Binance Chain.
+This has a higher degree of ease-of-use to most traders.
+This is the current solution for Binance Chain.

+Pegged tokens such as BTCB, are 100% backed by the native coin in reserve.
+The reserve addresses are published for anyone to audit.
+A trading pair will be created on Binance.com between the pegged token and the native coin, e.g., [BTCB/BTC](https://www.binance.com/en/trade/BTCB_BTC).

+Large buy orders will be maintained on the trading pair on Binance.com.
+Anyone to convert between the pegged token and the native coin on Binance.com.
+If a buy order is filled, a new order will be placed while an equal amount of funds will be deposited from the reserve address into Binance.com.
+All BTCB supply is 100% backed by BTC.

+This centralized approach is not exclusive to cross-chain atomic swaps or other decentralized approaches, which can also be implemented in parallel.
+There are many atomic swap solutions being developed and we are very interested in those.

 Please do __NOT__ try to transfer anything on existing network to Binance Chain testnet, you may experience loss by doing so, because testnet doesn't run with real coins.